uskudnik/GraphGL/README.markdown

      "b": 75
     }

-As for dynamic dataset, you can provide whatever you like for `nodedata`, from demos:
+As for dynamic dataset, you can provide whatever you like for `nodedata`.
+Again, example from demos:

     {"nodes": {
         "344": "java.awt.MenuBar",